CospanDesign/nysa/docs/getting_started/getting_started_ibuilder.rst

     scons: done building targets.

-Now the binary image is available we can uplaod the newly created image to the Dionysus board attched
+Now the binary image is available we can uplaod the newly created image to the Dionysus board attached

 Uploading the image
 -------------------